apache/sling-org-apache-sling-capabilities/README.md

-With the example configuration below a `sling/capabilities` resource with `namespace_patterns='servlets\.[A|B]'` and a path that matches `/var/capabilities/.*` produces the following output:
+With the example configuration below a `sling/capabilities` resource with `namespace_patterns='servlets\.[A|B]'` and a path that matches `/var/capabilities/.*` produces the following output at `/var/capabilities/caps.json` with the resource shown
+below:

     {
       "org.apache.sling.capabilities": {
         "data": {
-          "servlets.A": {
+          "org.apache.sling.servlets.testA": {
             "GetAclServlet_23102540": {
               "sling.servlet.extensions": "json",
               "sling.servlet.selectors": [